JessArt/backend_api/README.md

 API with all the content.

 > This is a WIP, and under building.
 I'll update the README afterwards.
+> Also, this is not runnable yet (without changes).
+I'll update it after it is good enough.

 ## Running